-After the Registrar’s Office has received a student’s completed application for graduation, an administrator in that office will conduct a graduation audit of the student’s progress toward graduation and will notify the student of his or her anticipated time to completion.
+After the Registrar’s Office has received a student’s completed application for graduation, an administrator in that office will conduct a graduation audit of the student’s progress toward graduation and will notify the student of their anticipated time to completion.
 Since the college has a single Commencement ceremony each year, students may participate in Commencement ceremonies if they meet the following conditions:

 - They are in good academic standing (a cumulative grade point average of 2.0 or higher) at the conclusion of the semester prior to Commencement.

 - They will be within 16 credits of completing the requirements for their baccalaureate degree(s) at the conclusion of Spring Semester.

 - They have graduated in the current academic year, are currently enrolled, OR for students who are transferring in final coursework, can provide evidence of enrollment in final requirements.